wonka929/Ollama_AI_Desktop_Assistant/README.md

 Feel free to contribute.
 As I said I'm not a programmer, pretty sure many of you can improve my ideas.

+#### Release notes:

+30/04/2024: initial release

+02/05/2024: changed the model from phi3 (which is instruct) to phi3:3.8b which is general.
+In addition i think i've found the correct prompt to use automatically english or italian